 - Detailed documentation of detected threats

-- Escalation of incidents requiring greater attention
+- Escalation of incidents requiring deeper investigation

 - Application of standardized response protocols